pganssle-talks/chord-trainer/_posts/0000-09-05-implementation-tips.md

 # Implementation Tips

+- Resist the temptation to help too much
 - Consistency is key!
 - 4× or 3× per day is probably fine
 - Aim for ~800-900 identifications / week